binipringle/crim-outline/index.md

 <p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> Where the evidence adduced by the state and the reasonable inferences to be drawn therefrom, even when viewed in a light most favorable to the state, are insufficient to establish actus reus, mens rea and causation, the court must grant the defendant’s motion for acquittal.</p>

 <p style="margin-left:10%; margin-right:10%;"><b>NYPL Section 125.10 Criminally negligent homicide:</b> “A person is guilty of criminally negligent homicide when, with criminal negligence, he causes the death of another person.
-Criminally negligent homicide is a class E felony.”</p>
+Criminally negligent homicide is a class E felony.”
+Analogize with <b>State v.
+Williams</b></p>

 <p style="margin-left:10%; margin-right:10%;"><b>Facts:</b> V was a pedestrian crossing a road at 6:30 pm.
 D drove a car towards V, hit the victim with the car, causing the V’s body to be thrown up over the hood of the car.
 D stopped the car momentarily.
 Body of V rolled off hood.
 D drove off again.
 Bus driver witnessed it all but was unable to find V’s body.
 At 6:40 pm police found D’s car, parked on a street about 610 feet from scene of accident.
 Police found body of V wedged beneath the car.
 D argued that could not be negligent manslaughter if V died upon impact.
 If V died upon impact, the conduct of the D in driving with V wedged under his car did not constitute culpable negligence.
 Medical evidence says V “could have” died immediately on impact.
 Court unable to conclude time of death on medical evidence.
 Guilty when: with criminal negligence he causes the death of another person.
 The timing is important because Rose was not negligent at the time he hit the person.
 Rose was negligent when he dragged the body, but if the person was already dead when he dragged him he did not cause the death when negligent.</p>